ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 # <u>Overview</u>

-IBM Automation Mobile Capture mobile app that helps you to scan and capture data from a variety of documents.
-You also can edit, and upload the data in a repository of your choice in few seconds.
+IBM Automation Mobile Capture is a platform that helps you scan and capture data from a variety of documents.
+By using your mobile device, you can capture, edit, and upload the data in a repository of your choice in few seconds.

 ## Capabilities of IBM Automation Mobile Capture

-- `Photo Capturing` - A mobile device camera that allows you to take pictures.
+- `Photo Capturing` - A feature consisting of an easy-to-use camera screen which allows you to take pictures.

 - `US Driver's Licence scanning and data extraction` - This feature helps you to scan the front and back of a driver's license, which is issued by the US Department of Motor Vehicles, and capture a variety of properties.
 The document must be compliant with AAMVA DL/ID 2006 specification.